 HaSadna, 28 Derech Hebron, +972 2 567 2265

 If you don’t have time for a full meal but still want to taste some food from the famous Machneyuda chefs, the street food restaurant GG Kubala is the perfect solution.
-The menu includes mostly sandwiches made with Kubala, which is a cross between Yemenite Kubaneh and Challah roll.
+The menu focuses on sandwiches made with Kubala, which is a cross between Yemenite Kubaneh and Challah roll.
 Fillings include corn beef with pickled cabbage, beef kebab dripping with sour tahina, burger, fried fish with aioli, and charcoal-grilled cabbage and tahina and chimichurri.
-They also have a dessert kubala covered with toffee sauce, cinnamon and cream cheese.
-Prices range from NIS 36-46 for a sandwich or NIS 60 for a meal, which includes home-made fries and a drink.
+They also sell an adorable chicken nugget in the shape of a mini magnum.
+GG Kubala offers delivery around Jerusalem via Wolt.
+The Jerusalem branch is kosher but the Tel Aviv branch is not.

 GG Kubala, 1 HaDekel Street, +972 54 343 9332 and a second branch in Sarona Market (Not Kosher).

 The final venue that the group owns is simply called Wine Bar.
 The bar food menu includes a selection of bruschetta, club sandwiches, a cheese platter, a cold meat platter and various nibbles.
 As well as local Israeli wines, the wine menu includes a variety of wine from France, Italy, Spain, Chile, Austria, Germany and Portugal.
 Most of the wines are available by glass or by bottle.
 The food is nice for a local wine bar but is not as creative as the rest of the Machne group.

 Wine Bar, 28 Derech Aza, +972 2 966 6472